phetsims/paper-land/docs/use/paperland-api.md

 ```
 ```

-## Board Model (`boardModel`)
+## Display Model (`displayModel`)

-The `boardModel` is
+The `displayModel` is
 a [JavaScript Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
-You can create and add components to the `boardModel` in your program code.
+You can create and add components to the `displayModel` in your program code.
 Map keys are strings - the name of the component.
 The values
 are any JavaScript object you want to add to the model.